ppmedi/ppmedi/README.md

     * show examples of the extremes
     * classify all tuples in dataset as  with diag X and without
     * filter for those tuples in base table and throw logit regression at it
+4. Questions
+    * What attributes are you guys even looking at?

+### Tests

+skewed treatments (can't find treatment column)

+* group by provider, UNION(treatment1), count
+* group by provider, UNION(treatment2...9), count
+* group by provider, UNION(treatment1...9), count
+* group by doctor, UNION(treatment1), count
+* group by doctor, UNION(treatment2...9), count
+* group by doctor, UNION(treatment1...9), count

+for some diagnosis, is there a skewed treatment
+(note: makes non-crossproduct assumption, that dgnsN is treated by treatmentN)

+* group by provider, UNION(treatment1Xdgnscd1...treatmentNxdgnscdN), count
+* group by doctor, UNION(treatment1Xdgnscd1...treatmentNxdgnscdN), count

 Data sources
 -------